FAQ

 No, you may only apply for one of the available grants.

 Yes!
 Please note that all of our funding is disbursed as general operating.
-We do not fund more than 20% of a specific position’s salary and/or more than 50% of total program budgets.
+We do not fund more than 50% of a specific position’s salary and/or more than 20% of total program budgets.
 For capital campaigns, we expect either 10% or the entirety of our grant (whichever is less) to go toward contracts with small and emerging businesses.

 Agencies that work in the Omaha metro area are eligible to apply.
 We do fund several national organizations with satellites/chapters in Omaha.
 If your agency is primarily located and works outside of Omaha, especially outside of Nebraska, we will say no. We receive so many worthy requests, our criteria for funding begins with the simple geographic question.
 Please understand that although your proposal may be wonderful, if it is not taking place in the Omaha area, we are unlikely to be your funder.

 Yes, your organization must be designated as a 501(c)3 to be considered for grant funding.
 If you submitted your application to the IRS and are pending approval, you are still welcome to apply.
 However, you will need to keep us updated about the status of your application and, if your application is approved, we may withhold funds until your designation comes through.
+If you do not have a 501(c)3 designation but secure a fiscal sponsor that does, you are eligible to apply for funding.
+You must disclose this and share the contact information for your fiscal sponsor in your application.

-Sure.
+Yes.
 Our Beloved Community grants are meant to provide funds for the day-to-day costs of operating non-profit agencies that fit within our mission.
 If you are applying for a Capacity Building grant, overhead costs can be included.
 In these programmatic areas, we prefer to see overhead that doesn’t exceed 20 percent.
 Additionally, if you intend to use any portion of the grant to fund an event, please indicate that on your application.

 While we do not have a maximum threshold for how long responses must be, you will see that we have word limit suggestions on our application.
 Ultimately, we are looking for responses that offer complete, direct, and honest answers to our questions.
 Provide enough information that will allow our team to get a solid idea of the picture you are trying to paint, but please do not feel like you must include every minute detail.